tardate/LittleArduinoProjects/Kinetics/ElectroMechanicalClockMechanism/README.md

 ![kit2](./assets/kit2.jpg)

 The "quartz" mechanism is encased on a potted PCB labelled "SY09".
 The hidden circuitry divides the 32768Hz crystal by 4096 to produce an 8Hz pulse.
-The 8Hz pulse is used to energize the coil and spin the magnetised first drive gear.
+The 8Hz pulse is used to energize the coil and spin the ferrite/magnetised first drive gear.

 ![assembly-06](./assets/assembly-06.jpg)